YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 - [Ramses Oudt / How to Set Up an Automated Daily Template in Logseq](https://thinkstack.club/how-to-set-up-an-automated-daily-template-in-logseq/)
 - [Tempate Gallery plugin](https://github.com/dangermccann/logseq-template-gallery)

+## Showcase / Questions / Ideas / Help

+Go to the [discussion](https://github.com/YU000jp/logseq-plugin-weekdays-and-weekends/discussions) tab to ask and find this kind of things.

 ## Contributing

 - Contributions to this plugin are always welcome!
 If you find a bug or have a suggestion for a new feature, please open an issue or submit a pull request.
 All contributions will be reviewed and considered for inclusion in future releases.